3rd Euro-Global Summit on Advances in Clinical and Cellular Immunology

 Market Value of Immunology in China:

 Immunology is a rapidly growing field in China with a significant market value.
-According to a report by ResearchAndMarkets, the global immunology market was valued at $74.1 billion in 2017 and is projected to reach $143.3 billion by 2024, growing at a CAGR of around 10.6% between 2018 and 2024.
+The global immunology market size was valued at $97.58 billion in 2023.
+The market is projected to grow from $103.18 billion in 2024 to $257.39 billion by 2032, exhibiting a CAGR of 12.1% during the forecast period.
+North America dominated the global market with a share of 55.39% in 2023.
+Moreover, the U.S. immunology market size is projected to grow significantly, reaching an estimated value of $131.25 billion by 2032, driven by the surge in cases of autoimmune disorders.
 China is one of the leading countries in the field of immunology in Asia and is expected to contribute significantly to this growth.

 China is home to many research institutions and universities dedicated to immunology research.
 Some of the prominent organizations conducting research in the field of immunology in China include the Chinese Academy of Sciences (CAS), the Institute of Basic Medical Sciences at Peking Union Medical College, and the Institute of Immunology at Zhejiang University.